sllide/ftphelper/README.md

 * lftp installed

 ## Usage
-To use Ftphelper a file named **.conn** needs to exist describing the connection info. host username and password in that order, on seperate lines.
+To use Ftphelper a file named **.conn** needs to exist describing the connection info. protocol, host, username, password and root dir in that order, on seperate lines.
 ```
-ftp.example.com
+sftp
+example.com
 user
 password123
+/var/www
 ```
 Having this file in the working directory will enable ftphelper.
 You can call :PullFtp to mirror the specified host and :PushFtp to upload all files with a newer timestamp than the remote file.